The Gysin braid for $S^3$-actions on manifolds

 where the \emph{Gysin term} $\lau {G} * {\per p} M$ is the cokernel of $\pi^*$.
-This is the { first Gysin sequence} associated to the action $\Phi$.
+This is the first Gysin sequence associated to the action $\Phi$.

-We can determine the cohomology of the Gysin-term through the sequence $\2$, which employs integration along the fibers of $\pi$.
-This method is employed in \cite{MR3119667}, where we implicitly work with the perversity $\per p = \per 0$.
+We can determine the cohomology of the Gysin term through the sequence $\2$, which employs integration along the fibers of $\pi$.
+This method is used in \cite{MR3119667}, where we implicitly work with the perversity $\per p = \per 0$.
 In this context, we obtain the Gysin sequence \eqref{NuestraGysin} since the sequence $\2$ splits at the position of the connecting map.
 However, it's important to note that for other perversities, the sequence $\2$ may not necessarily split as demonstrated by the example in \remref{Rem} (d).

 \item[]

 \item[$\bullet$] Employing the integration along the fibers of $\pi$, we obtain the long exact sequence $\3$: